-When I turned thirteen, I was seized by an epiphany that forever changed my life: adulthood causes amnesia.
+When I turned 11, I was seized by an epiphany that forever changed my life: adulthood causes amnesia.

 If I were to avoid the adult-onset cluelessness that clearly plagued my parents, I needed to carefully document my life and create a reference manual for later.
 If I wanted to remember anything, I had to archive EVERYTHING.

 So I began a journal and faithfully filled it with universal gems of observation such as, “I HATE when parents bug me about boys,” and, “I really, really love horses.”

 Insightful revelations like these continued and I dutifully recorded them.
 As the years passed, my journal writing evolved.
 Journaling became less about capturing the life I had, and more about creating the life I wanted.